Mahbub20/Social-Site-Django-Project/README.md

 There also the feature of join and leave the group.User can join a particular group and also leave the group.

 # Run the project
-1.cd project folder
+1. cd project folder

-2.python manage.py runserver
+2. python manage.py runserver